Frequently Asked Divorce Answer & Questions Content

 4. Me and my wife are going through a divorce and can’t agree on the house that we bought together.
 What are my options?

 In most cases, the couples do agree to split the value of the house or have the property itself split based on their personal investments.
 If you are not able to come to an amicable agreement, then its better have it included as a part of divorce proceedings.
 Amend your case with an extra count of partition.
 Judges usually order the house to be sold, but rare cases may receive specialized orders.
+Read our guide on who get what in a divorce to help get a better understanding of the overall process.

 5. My trial starts next week and my divorce attorney backed out due to personal reasons.
 Where do I go from here?